nisennenmondai/sts/README.md

 ### Authentication
-Master client generates 2 ids 32 char long based on ASCII table, during authentication those ids are encoded and sent with **INITREQ** to Slave.
+Master client generates 2 ids 32 char long based on ASCII table, during authentication those ids are *obfuscated* and sent with **INITREQ** to Slave.
-Encoding so they aren't human readable, algorithm used in this implementation
+Obfuscated, so they aren't human readable, algorithm used in this implementation
 is:

-*encoding* [reverse_bits_order -> xor]
+*obfuscation* [reverse_bits_order -> xor]

-*decoding* [xor -> reverse_bits_order]
+*clarification* [xor -> reverse_bits_order]

-This is a very simple way of encoding data and only serves as an example, it is highly recommended that user has his own very **PRIVATE** algorithm for encoding ids.
+This is a very simple way of obfuscating data and only serves as an example, it is highly recommended that user has his own very **PRIVATE** algorithm for obfuscation.
 Slave will then acknowledge with **INITACK**.
-Master then sends encoded **AUTHREQ** with id_slave (could be the other way around with id_master) so Slave can verify it and authenticate Master.
+Master then sends obfuscated **AUTHREQ** with id_slave (could be the other way around with id_master) so Slave can verify it and authenticate Master.
 Slave acknowledges with **AUTHACK** and do the same with AUTHREQ, once Master verifies its received id_master, authentication of both clients is done.

 ### Encryption
 After authentication Master will send **RDYREQ** with its public key to Slave,